mowens86/firebolt/README.md

 Figured out how to get the id for each figure in the dashboard component by getting all of the figure elements as an HTMLcollection, converting them into and array, and using a forEach method to add an event listener to each of them to grab the id.

-But, now the musicplayer won't update with the variable being used as the props to hold the id.
+But, now the music player won't update with the variable being used as the props to hold the id.
 Additionally the event listeners fire off more than once when clicking on a figure element that holds the id.

 #### 12/7/2020

 Adjusted the hero image in dashboard to be a background image and set the signout button in the top right corner.
 Also added in an embedded Deezer music player, this might save me some time from having to build one out entirely which initself would have been a project.
 But we'll see if I may need to down the road.

-I am currently trying to get the Deezer music player to take the id's of the weekly tracks.
+I am currently trying to get the Deezer music player to take the ids of the weekly tracks.
 Currently I can get the ids of the tracks to show when I click on weekly tracks in console.log which is what I need to pass into the music player to play it but I am stuck on how I can pass information from the charts component to the music player component.

 Since they're both children components I am not sure if I can pass the id I need between one another.
 I may have to adjust the charts to be a parent component of the music player component.
 I will need to do more research.